 If a victim or witness does not wish to come forward with a report, Franciscan-GC encourages voluntary, confidential reporting as it will help ensure accuracy in the annual report of crime statistics.
-Pursuant to the University's Policy on Discrimination, Harassment and Sexual Misconduct, when a responsible employee becomes aware of alleged misconduct under that policy (including, but not limited to, dating violence, domestic violence, sexual assault, and stalking), the employee is responsible for reporting that information, including the status of the parties if known, to the Title IX/EEO Coordinator.
-A victim of other types of crimes (e.g., aggravated assault, burglary, etc.) who does not want to pursue action within the University disciplinary system or the criminal justice system is nevertheless encouraged to make a confidential report to a campus security authority.
+Pursuant to the University's Policy on Discrimination, Harassment, and Sexual Misconduct ("Policy"), when a responsible employee becomes aware of alleged misconduct under that policy (including, but not limited to, sexual discrimination/harassment, dating violence, domestic violence, sexual assault, and stalking), the employee is responsible for reporting that information, including the status of the parties if known, to the Title IX/EEO Coordinator (or designee).
+A victim of other types of crimes (e.g., aggravated assault, burglary, etc.) who does not want to pursue action within the University disciplinary system, or the criminal justice system is nevertheless encouraged to make a confidential report to a campus security authority.
 Upon the victim's request, a report of the details of the incident can be filed with the University without revealing the victim's identity.
 Such a confidential report complies with the victim's wishes, but still helps the University take appropriate steps to ensure the future safety of the victim and others.
 With such information, the University can keep an accurate record of the number of incidents involving members of the campus community, determine where a pattern of crime may be developing and alert the community as to any potential danger.
 These confidential reports are counted and disclosed in the annual crime statistics for the University.

-If someone other than a University responsible employee wants to make a report of discrimination, harassment or sexual misconduct on his or her behalf or on behalf of another person, but wishes to remain anonymous, you may do so by completing a secure Anonymous Online Form.
-This information will then be sent to the Title IX/EEO Coordinator (or designee) for review and appropriate response and action.
+If someone other than a University responsible employee wants to make a report of discrimination, harassment or sexual misconduct on his or her behalf or on behalf of another person, but wishes to remain anonymous, you may do so by completing a secure Anonymous Online Form This information will then be sent to the Title IX/EEO Coordinator (or designee) for review and appropriate response and action.
 It is important to understand that if you choose to file an anonymous report, the University's ability to investigate, respond or take further action may be limited by the level of information available about the incident or individuals involved.
+Also, individuals who do not wish to remain anonymous may use the online Formal Complaint Form to report an incident.

-Currently, Franciscan-GC does not have any procedure that encourages pastoral and professional counselors to inform persons they are counseling of the availability of reporting crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+The University encourages its pastoral and professional counselors, if and when they deem it appropriate, to inform the person they are counseling to report crimes on a voluntary, confidential basis for inclusion in the annual report of crime statistics.